-Where more than one employer (including the injured worker's employer) is found to be negligent in a particular case, the past and future injury costs of the claim will be apportioned among the negligent employer's cost histories based on degree of negligence.
+Where more than one employer (including the disabled worker's employer) is found to be negligent in a particular case, the past and future injury costs of the claim will be apportioned among the negligent employers' cost histories based on degree of negligence.
 Where the YWCHSB is satisfied that the injury or death of a worker is due to the negligence of more than one employer, and degrees of negligence cannot be determined, the costs of the injury will be charged equally to the cost history of the employers involved.

 This policy is intended to provide direction in determining when an employer (and/or his/her worker(s)) has been negligent and has thereby caused an injury or death to a worker(s) of another employer.
 Where negligence has been determined, this policy provides direction on how costs are transferred.